odhinto/dsc-phase-2-project-v3/README.md

 ### Data Understanding

-The movie database contains the following tables with shown columns
+The movie database contains the following tables with shown columns:

 *   **principals**: